Lyn-Mansfield/league-pick-2-win/README.md

   </tbody>
 </table>

+This pivot table looks at team rows and sees how first blood relates to the result of the game.
 Here we can see that teams that get the first kill of the game are much more likely to win, which suggests that gaining the advantage at the beginning of the game is important for victory.

 ## Assessment of Missingness